spinen/spinen-iptables-persistent/README.md

 ## Setup
 ---

 For the spinen-iptables cookbook to function correctly, you need to create a data_bags network configuration.
 A sample networks.json is provided, but is not functional.
-Use it as a sample template to work with.
+Use it as a sample framework to work with.
 Replace the "sample-network" groups with networks that you plan on using.
 Replace all "33.33.33.changethis" with the corresponding network ip addresses, and replace all domain names with the desired domain.

 ## Attributes
 ---